cstook/LTspice.jl/README.md

 exc = defaultLTspiceExcutable()
 ex1 = LTspiceSimulation(exc,filename)
 ```
 Where filename includes path to the simulation file and exc is the path to the LTspice excutable scad3.exe.
-The function defaultLTspiceExcutable() retruns the correct path on a windows machine.
+The function ```defaultLTspiceExcutable()``` retruns the correct path on a windows machine.
 For now, this will need to be manualy determined for other systems.

+An instance of ```LTspiceSimulation!``` created with ```LTspiceSimulation``` will copy the circuit file to a temporary working directory leaving the original circuit file unaltered.
+Using ```LTspiceSimulation!``` will overwrite original circuit file as changes are made.

 Access parameters and measurments using their name as the key.